 For Fade in video sound and Fade out video sound, enter the duration for which the video sound is to be slowly faded in or faded out.
 Activate/deactivate the function with the check mark.

 In AquaSoft Stages, the volume can also be edited directly in the Keyframe track of the video.

+Transparency

-Transparency is described in the "Animated transparency" (277) chapter.
+Changing the Opacity is described in the chapter "Animated transparency" 334.

 26.8 Placeholders